BabylonJS/Documentation/content/resources/Library/BabylonJS_and_ReactJS.md

 ## What you need

-It's up to you if you choose Create React App or a custom project; only how to loadBabylon.js in a component will be discussed here.
+It's up to you if you choose Create React App or a custom project; only how to load Babylon.js in a component will be discussed here.
 This example uses the newer `@babylonjs/core` ES6 NPM, but can also be modified to work with the `babylonjs` NPM.

 ## Component